peterjc/thapbi-pict/docs/negatives.rst

 The initial absolute abundance threshold is set at the command line with ``-a`` or ``--abundance`` giving an integer value.
-If your samples have dramatically different read coverage, then the fractional abundance threshold may be more appropriate.
+If your samples have dramatically different read coverage, then the fractional abundance threshold may be more appropriate (see below).

-During the read preparation step, the ``-n`` or ``--negctrls`` argument gives the FASTQ filenames of any negative controls to use to potentially increase the absolute abundance threshold (see below).
+During the sample tally step, the ``-n`` or ``--negctrls`` argument gives the sample filenames of any negative controls to use to potentially increase the absolute abundance threshold (see below).
 If you have no spike-in controls, then any sequences in these negative controls can raise the threshold - regardless of what they may or may not match in the reference